otaviompetito/IAA_Article/README.md

 This article is based on the Sistema de Gerenciamento de Energia para CubeSats (System Power Management for CubeSat) that was our graduated project, realized in 2015.

-further informations please contact us.
+Further informations please contact us.

 Arnaldo - arnaldoavianajr@gmail.com

 Otávio - otaviompetito@gmail.com

 Tiago - tiagoademay@gmail.com